ramonsnir/detoul/README.md

 If you don't like this behavior, you can instead use `take-merge` (or `detoul add-to <release> <branch> --merge`) which will keep the source branch an ancestor of the target branch.

+### Using `git-rerere` with `detoul`

+Clearly unless all your feature branches are always completely disjoint, then you will often have merge conflicts between branches. `detoul` employs `git-rerere` to **re**use **re**corded **re**solutions of conflicts.
+If you try to `detoul make` a release and `detoul` encounters a conflict, it will exit with a failure but will allow you to manually resolve the merge conflict.
+If you configured your `git` to use `git-rerere` (by calling `git config rerere.enabled true`), then it will automatically record your conflict resolution.
+The next time you run `detoul make` for the release, `detoul` will take your recorded resolutions and use them to resolve the encountered conflict. `detoul` will then save the `rr-cache` (recorded resolutions cache) inside the `detoul-spec` branch so that everyone that wishes to build the release could reuse your recorded resolutions automatically.

+Note that while your resolutions will not be recorded without enabled `git-rerere`, `detoul` **will** automatically use recorded resolutions even without enabling `git-rerere` enabled in your local repository (of course, assuming someone recorded the conflict resolution before).

 ### Why in bash?

 I wrote this on my own time, and wanted to have fun.
 It shouldn't take more than an hour to translate detoul into any other language, once I choose to which one.